-Barbara Torian, President: Barb has worked as Town Treasurer for the Town of New Haven for the last 17 years.
+Barbara Torian, Vice President: Barb has worked as Town Treasurer for the Town of New Haven for the last 17 years.
 Prior to working for the Town she owned and operated her own bookkeeping service.
 She is also a certified business and life coach, energy worker and BARS Facilitator.

 Peter Heinz: Peter Heinz is retired and lives in Bristol with his wife JoAnn.
 Both use MHC when they need medical attention.
 Peter’s background is in managing hi-tech companies with a focus on marketing and finance.
 He is still active as mentor and board member for a software company.